jlooper/league-workshop-template/README.md

-# 🌱🌿 Green Project Workshop and Micro-Hack ☘️🌳
+# Workshop Template for Microsoft Student Ambassador Leagues

-Would you like to try to create a project that has a 'carbon trigger'?
-A carbon trigger can be created by calling an API that calculates when the electricity production in your local area is the most 'green' - a great moment to run a dishwasher or a gas dryer.
+Would you like to try to create a _describe project_?
 This repo contains instructions for a hackathon and workshop activity for students.
 There are also ['train-the-trainer' instructions](instructor_materials/README.md) for teachers, coaches, and instructors.

 ## Hackathon Instructions